 - If necessary, add another tablespoon of olive oil to the pan.
 Saute onion, carrot and celery in pan over medium high heat and until softened, about 7 minutes.
 Add garlic and sauté for 30 seconds to 1 minute, until fragrant.

 - Deglaze the pan again with the rest of the white wine (or white wine vinegar), scraping up browned bits on the bottom of the pan.

-- Add the potatoes, shredded chicken, barley, chicken broth, thyme, rosemary, and sage to the pot.
+- Add the chicken broth, potatoes, shredded chicken, barley, chicken broth, thyme, rosemary, and sage to the pot.
 Stir to combine and bring to a boil.
 Reduce to a simmer, cover with a lid, and cook for about 30 minutes, until chicken and potatoes are tender.
 Garnish with fresh parsley if desired.